mvolkmann/blog/src/svelte/supporting-ie11.md

 1. Remove all use of CSS variables.

+1. Test all uses of CSS flexbox and grid layout.
+   There are some bugs in the IE11 implementation of these.

 Unfortunately all the polyfills make the generated `bundle.js` file much bigger.
 For one app the size changed from 52K to 410K.